specialed1790/pi_zero_w/README.md

 unzip the file 2018-04-18-raspbian-stretch-lite.zip to 2018-04-18-raspbian-stretch-lite.img
 <p>
-Isert into sdcard reader then copy to disk. use lsblk to locate correct device see details here
+Insert into sdcard reader then copy to disk. use lsblk to locate correct device see details here
 <p>
 https://www.raspberrypi.org/documentation/installation/installing-images/linux.md
 <p>